umee-network/peggo/README.md

  **Batches**: Peggo queries Umee for any batches ready to be relayed and relays them over to Ethereum using the `submitBatch` function on the Peggy contract.

-### Transfers from Umee to Ethereum

-WIP (describe in simple words how a transfer from Umee to Ethereum works)

-### Transfers from Ethereum to Umee

-WIP